mau-jac/1T6-F20/wk9/images_resolution.md

 <br>

 The vector image above has 3.7 kB in size while the raster equivalent has 9.5 kB.
-That is 2.5x smaller.
+This is a 2.5x size difference.

 <br>